biorack/pactolus/README.md

 ### Third-party Copyrights/Licences ###

-To avoid the need for external dependencies, Pactolus includes several third-party code as part of the pactolus/third_party package.
+To avoid the need for external dependencies, Pactolus includes several third-party codes as part of the pactolus/third_party package.
 Third-party code (e.g., codes extracted from BASTet) may include their own copyright and license restrictions.

 ### Copyright ###